dustywhite7/Econ8310/SlidesCode/1 - Review.md

 - I will work through examples of code in class
 - I will be available during lab and office hours to help you with assignments
 - I will revise the course material as needed to suit your interests
+    - Just added a bunch of new models last spring!

 ---